tlepple/data_origination_workshop/README.md

 ####  Kafka Connect:

-In the setup scipt we downloaded and installed all the components and needed jar files that Kafka Connect will use.
-It auto configured the settings for integrating PostgreSQL and Red Panda.
-Let's review the configuration files.
+In the setup scipt, we downloaded and installed all the components and needed jar files that Kafka Connect will use.
+It also configured the settings for our integrating of PostgreSQL with Red Panda.
+Let's review the configuration files that make it all work.

 #####  Kafka Connect configuration file is located here:
   * make sure you are logged into OS as user `datagen` with a password of `supersecret1`